Supercip971/WingOS/Build_guide.md

 ### BUILD

-you can just do
+for building WingOS you can just do :
 ```bash
 make disk
 ```

 ### RUN

-for running with qemu you just have to run
+for running with qemu you just have to run :
 ```bash
 make run
 ```